Wednesday 26 June 2013

 On a previous post (TMJ MRI scans, 2 June 2012), I described my experiences throughout the MRI scans I had.
 This time, I am sharing with you the information I was sent by the hospital, prior to this scan.
 It includes a 'MRI patient information' leaflet and a questionnaire to fill.
 I hope you can read all the information clearly.

-As you may see on the last photo, I have answered 'yes' to a few of the questions.
+I have answered 'yes' to a few items of the questionnaire.
 I rang the Radiology Department, but they said it was fine for me to get the MRI - my last stomach endoscopy and blood tests were done more than 6 weeks ago.
 Regarding my tattoos, I was told the tattooed areas could warm up a little bit due to the metals present in the ink, but it wouldn't be a problem.

 I've got to go now - having the MRI in less than an hour! :)